Nonprofit One-Pager: Helpful Tips + Templates

 Fonts, colors, and photos should guide the eye, not compete for attention.
 Stick with two fonts max.
 One for headlines, one for body copy.
 One to two brand colors, with one used as an accent.
 And leave room to breathe.
 If everything looks important, nothing is.

-If you want a starting point that already has the hierarchy built in, our Annual Report Template Kits include pages designed to work as standalone one-pagers, so you're not starting from a blank canvas every time.
+If you want a starting point that already has the hierarchy built in, our Annual Report Template Kits include pages designed to work as standalone one-pagers, so you're not starting from nothing.

 Maroon and white nonprofit one-pager summarizing key impact data, investment performance, and local nonprofit partnerships.